 Camels were ideal for navigating the arid deserts and mountains of the Middle East and Central Asia

-litres or 30 gallons of water within 13 minutes, and their body soaks it up like a sponge.
+or 30 gallons of water within 13 minutes, and their body absorbs it easily.

-This would ready them for the next vast waterless trek which must have been tough on both camel and human.
+This would prepare them for the next vast waterless trek which must have been tough on both camel and human.